 Cab Etiquette In NYC: All You Need to Know

 We’ve all been there.
 You stayed out a little later than you planned, and you’re a little worse for wear.
 You need to go to bed, but the city’s unfamiliar to you.
 The public transport maps might as well be Jackson Pollock paintings.
 So you do what every single person does in films and TV shows based in New York.
 You raise your hand, and within seconds a yellow cab’s pulled up beside you.
 Hopefully you’re on your way in seconds and home safe and sound, but if anything seems off or you need help and advice, read on.
-Here’s what you need to know about cab etiquette in NYC.
+Here’s what you need to know about cab etiquette in NYC, so you can see all the best New York attractions during your visit!

 Can a cab driver ever refuse me service?